Skip to main content

 Out There Tonight came out in '77 a year after the band's debut, and it was an album I'd been looking for since discovering Garfield a while back ... okay, last year.
 The band was a pleasant surprise, and I really enjoyed how Garfield French approached writing and how the songs were structured.
 It was progressive (I throw the term around, but basically to me it's a catch all for anything that isn't overly formulaic) and a little meandering, but not haphazard.
 This was carefully assembled and the off the cuff nature of Garfield's vocal delivery was deliberate.
 Think of Tommy Smother's acting all spontaneous and interrupting poor Dick with his meandering comments ... except nothing was random, it was meticulously crafted.

-After I posted my post about the band's debut I found Garfield's Facebook page.
+After I posted my blog about the band's debut I found Garfield's Facebook page.
 The page was inactive, but I figured I drop Mr. French a note to tell him how much I enjoyed the album.
 To my surprise I got a reply, and we traded a couple of notes back and forth.
 I have to admit the music geek in me still gets a little awestruck when chatting with other musicians.
-Yeah, I know they have feet of clay and all that ... but there's something about the arts that brings out the fanboy.
+Yeah, I know they have feet of clay and all that ... but there's something about the arts that brings out my inner fanboy.
 Garfield mentioned this album as one I needed to hear that the band had recorded in Alabama.
 I got the sense he was pretty proud of this one.

-Oddly, it wasn't this one I found next, it was their '79 album Reason to Be that I found.
+Oddly, it wasn't this album I bought next, it was their '79 album Reason to Be that I found.
 I really liked it, and I kept searching and eventually found Out There Tonight.
 Of course I could have just gone and streamed the album ... they're all out there which is great and once I've listened to the record a few times I will generally go and stream it as well.
 I'm not sure why I feel compelled to have to sit and intentionally listen to the record first.
 I suppose I want to savour the moment and ensure I give the songs a chance to settle in.

 I'm not sure what liner notes were included when the record came out, as my copy didn't have an insert, but the back cover had a fair bit of information which satisfied the credit geek in me.
 The album was recorded in Alabama and was recorded at Wishbone Studios in Muscle Shoals and was produced by Terry Woodford and Clayton Ivey who were a big part of what became known as the Muscle Shoals sound.
-Clayton Ivey was the one who arranged the strings on the album, and they were the secret sauce on a number of the songs on the album.
+Clayton Ivey was the one who arranged the strings, and they were the secret sauce on a number of the songs on the album.

 The band was still comprised of Garfield and Dennis French and Maris Tora, Walter Lawrence, Jacques Fillion, Chip Yarwood and Paul O'Donnell and they brought along everything but the kitchen sink in terms of instruments.
 They were tight.